 How Do You Measure Customer Support Response Time in monday.com?

-- Automate weekly or monthly reports that summarize tickets opened vs. closed and average response and resolution time, so trend review becomes routine.Â
+- Automate a weekly or monthly report summarizing tickets opened vs. closed and average response/resolution time so trend review becomes routine.

 What Are the Limitations of Using monday.com as a Ticketing System?

-- Compliance needs: If you need ITIL-style controls, strict SLAs, and audit-ready reporting, pressure-test fit early because board-based setups hit limits faster.Â
+- Compliance and ITIL fit is limited.
+If you need ITIL controls, strict SLAs, or audit-ready reporting, pressure-test fit early — board setups hit walls faster here.

 Is monday.com Enough for Your Support Ticketing Workflow?